Yvitex/Obsidian_Notes/Computer Science/School MF/Electronics/Kirchoff's Current Law.md

 ---

 # What is Kirchoff's Current Law
-This states that the algebraic some of the current, leaving and entering the node is 0
+This states that the algebraic sum of the current, leaving and entering the node is 0

 ## Mathematical Formula
 $$\sum_{n=1}^Ni_n = 0$$